guolingege/apple-swift-protobuf/README.md

   [Swift.org](https://swift.org)

 * Google's protoc compiler.
 The Swift protoc plugin is being actively developed and tested against the latest protobuf sources.
-The SwiftProtobuf tests need a version of protoc which supports the `swift_prefix` option (introduced in protoc 3.2.0).
+The AppleSwiftProtobuf tests need a version of protoc which supports the `swift_prefix` option (introduced in protoc 3.2.0).
 It may work with earlier versions of protoc.
 You can get recent versions from